pinecone-io/terraform-provider-pinecone/README.md

 ## Documentation

-Documentation can be found on the [Terraform Registry](https://registry.terraform.io/providers/skyscrapr/pinecone/latest).
+Documentation can be found on the [Terraform Registry](https://registry.terraform.io/providers/pinecone-io/pinecone/latest).

 ## Examples

-Please see the [examples](https://github.com/skyscrapr/terraform-provider-pinecone/examples) for example usage.
+Please see the [examples](https://github.com/pinecone-io/terraform-provider-pinecone/examples) for example usage.

 ## Support

 Please raise an issue for any support related requirements.

+## Contributing

+Thank you to [skyscrapr](https://github.com/skyscrapr/) for developing this Terraform Provider.
+The original repo can be found at [skyscrapr/terraform-provider-pinecone](https://github.com/skyscrapr/terraform-provider-pinecone).
+He continues to be the primary developer of this codebase.

+We welcome all contributions.
+Please do not hesitate on filing an issue or contributing a PR for improvements.